fabiendevos/nanotasks/README.md

 ## Notes
  - NanoTasks is meant to be extremely simple to use and leightweight.
 If you are looking for more features please have a look to RxJava or Bolt.
  - The onSuccess/onError callbacks won't be called if your context is null.
-No more NPE crashes because the Activity was destroyed.
+No more NPE crashes because the Activity was destroyed (Although as some people [pointed out](https://github.com/fabiendevos/nanotasks/issues/1]) this is not totally solved yet.
+I'm working on a better solution for the v2).

 ## Usage